nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is the activity diagram of how the logic component behaves when called using the `meeting edit` command.
 ![EditMeetingActivityDiagram](images/EditMeetingActivityDiagram.png)

+####EditMeetingDescriptor
+`EditMeetingDescriptor` is a nested class within EditMeetingCommand to facilitate the creation of the edited meeting.
+It stores the details to edit the meeting with and each non-empty field value will replace the corresponding field value of the given meeting.

 ### Viewing a Specific Meeting's Agendas and Notes

 #### Implementation: